maxim-zhao/psrp/README.md

 The Git history contains many documents written by Z80 Gaiden during his hacking work.
 These became less relevant later so they are no longer present.

-The code is designed to build in a Visual Studio developer command prompt, with WLA DX available.
-It uses Microsoft's NMAKE too for the makefile; it is unlikely to work with GNU Make without modifications, but otherwise the build process is fairly simple.
+The code is designed to build in a Windows command prompt, with WLA DX and BMP2Tile available.
+It uses GNU Make for the makefile, and Python for custom tools related to the game.

-There are several programs included, some of which are not part of the build process but are retained for historical purposes.
-The main ones are:
+The custom tools are used to perform certain tasks needed to build the final script:

-### word_count
+### generate_words

-This takes the script and generates a file listing the most commonly-used words, weighted by length, in descending order.
+This takes the script (from script.yaml, filtered to the target language) and generates a file listing the most commonly-used words, weighted by length, in descending order.
 It breaks words on apostrophes, so we can avoid counting "Alisa" and "Alisa's" separately.

-### substring_formatter

-This takes the word list and uses it to substitute the common words with a single byte.
+It then takes this word list and uses it to substitute the common words with a single byte.
 It generates a TBL file, and assembly code for the word list.

 The optimal number of words to substitute this way for a given script is complicated, as substituting more words adds complexity to the next compression steps; but to maximise the script space overall, we should maximise the word count, which means selecting the 164 most common words.
 (This number could be increased a little, or reduced if we needed more characters.)